Bruce Andrew: Rugby Union

 In 1943, Andrew became known as "the rugby sensation of the year".
 Whilst stationed in the U.K. Andrews attended a rugby match to support a R.A.A.F. team.
 The team was a man short; and the team's management coerced Andrew to play.
 Although Andrew had never played rugby before, he was an outstanding success; and, from that time on, was an automatic selection— e.g., he played at right wing for the R.A.A.F. team (captained by Flight Lieutenant J.B.
 Nicholls) against R.N.Z.A.F. at the Richmond Athletic Ground on Saturday 23 October 1943.

 He expressed some reservation about what his famous Collingwood coach, Jock McHale might think of his "conversion" to rugby union.
 When approached by The Argus for comment, McHale was not at all astonished at his instant success at rugby union:

 "Bruce is a player likely to make good in any sport.
 He can pick up a ball with either hand while running at full pace, and can turn in his track faster than any man I know.
 He knows all the football tricks, and should make an excellent Rugby player.
 I wish him success."

 After football

-Once his playing career was over, and his war service was over, Andrew enjoyed an illustrious career as a football administrator and journalist with The Sporting Globe.
+Once his playing career was over, and his war service was over, Andrew enjoyed a career as a football administrator and journalist with The Sporting Globe.

 His administrative career spanned 43 years and included: